API status

 As part of our fair use policy, users will be given allowance for the cost of the requests they make in each time span.
 The allowance is provided free of charge.

-The allowance is reset periodically.
-The clock starts at your first request.
-E.g. if the allowance is "1000 per 10 minutes" and you made your first request at 09:41, your allowance will be reset to 1000 at 09:51.
+The allowance is reset periodically and the clock starts at your first request.
+E.g. if the allowance is "1000 per 10 minutes" and you made your first request at 09:41:19, your allowance will be reset to 1000 at 09:51:19.
 Your real-time allowance information is available on your account page, or in the response header (X-Allowance-* and Retry-After) of every request, except for those endpoints of which the cost is 0.

 Cost (per request)